 If you have limited space, put a small dresser and shoe rack under your hanging clothes.
 Accessories like hats or jewelry can be stored on top of the dresser.

 Use Modular Shelves

-Another great way to make extra room for things that don’t fit in the closet is a modular or tiered shelving system in your room like this one on Amazon.
+Another great way to make extra room for things that don’t fit in the closet is a modular or tiered shelving system in your room.
 Save the essentials and display the most beautiful outdoor items to use as decorations.

 Install Sliding Doors

 Sliding doors can save your life and are easy to make.
 They’re great space savers, especially in narrow corners where two doors swing from each other.
 If you’re in need of some inspiration, Vintage Revivals has a great comprehensive tutorial!

 Get Shelf Dividers

 Having trouble keeping your stack piles of clothes intact inside your small closet?
 For this problem, the solution is to use shelf dividers!
 You can stack taller piles on the sides without worrying that your sweaters will tip over and fall to the ground.

 How to Organize a Small Closet: Tips and Tricks for Daily Upkeep